Title: Portraits of signers of the Declaration of Independence

-Also in 1750 William Sherman had purchased the site of the present New Milford town hall and the brothers had established a general store there.
+Also, in 1750 William Sherman had purchased the site of the present New Milford town hall and the brothers had established a general store there.
 Roger had a half-ownership in the shop although William had the leading role in its activities.
-Roger found his merchandising and surveying businesses lucrative, and as his circumstances became easier he invested extensively in land.
+Roger found his merchandising and surveying businesses lucrative, and as his circumstances became easier, he invested extensively in land.
 In 1756 his property ranked seventeenth in value among New Milford property holders.
 He studied such legal works as he could find with as much zeal as he had formerly studied mathematics and surveying, and friends, and acquaintances soon sought legal assistance through his counsel.
 He applied for admission to the bar and was granted the right to practice in the Litchfield County, CT courts in February 1754.
-By 1755 he had 125 cases in the Litchfield and Fairfield county courts and was fairly launched as a successful lawyer.
+By 1755 he had 125 cases in the Litchfield and Fairfield County courts and was fairly launched as a successful lawyer.

 It is abundantly evident that in the New Milford years Roger Sherman had plenty of irons in the fire.
-Remarkable ability and energy was required to conduct a busy career as a surveyor, calculate and issue an annual almanac, devote time and thought to a merchandising enterprise and embark on an expanding career as a lawyer.
-But this isn’t the whole story.
+Remarkable ability and energy were required to conduct a busy career as a surveyor, calculate and issue an annual almanac, devote time, and thought to a merchandising enterprise and embark on an expanding career as a lawyer.
+But this is not the whole story.
 As a man prospers and proves his capacity and character, his townsmen ever turn to him for assistance and advice in public matters.
 Accordingly, we find that both in church and in civic life Sherman was soon filling positions of trust.
 He appears in October 1754 as a New Milford selectman and in the following year as a justice of the peace for Litchfield County as well as election to the General Assembly of Connecticut.
 He was re-elected semi-annually until he left New Milford in 1761.
 During these New Milford years Sherman also served his church in several significant offices and committees, including a 1752 appointment as Treasurer of the church Building Fund.

 In October 1760, Roger Sherman’s wife Elizabeth died at the early age of thirty-four.
 This loss may have been one of the motives for his leaving the small town of New Milford.
 He may well have reasoned also that there would be a wider field for his talents in one of Connecticut’s large cities.
 He chose New Haven, the site of Yale College and sharer, with Hartford, of the seat of government.